dart-archive/www.dartlang.org/src/site/tools/pub/pubspec.markdown

 [Pub Assets and Transformers](assets-and-transformers.html) and [Configuring the Built-in dart2js Compiler](dart2js-transformer.html).

-All other fields will be ignored.
+All other fields are ignored.
 A simple but complete pubspec looks something like the following:

 {% prettify yaml %}